Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “Yes, mistress.”
 “Why the hell are you in this stupid get up, and what’s happened to your voice.”
-“Mistress, you told me to love the baby.
-Robots can’t do that, but this get up caused him to take his bottle.
+“Mistress, you told me to love the baby. 机器人s can’t do that, but this get up caused him to take his bottle.
 If you don’t mind, I’ll keep doing what keeps him alive.”
 “Get the hell out of my apartment, stupid.
 I’ll make them send me